codebrew42/42_core_projects/examrank03-main 3/01.filter/filter_guide.md

 - Handle all error cases
 - Keep code clean and well-structured
 - Focus on efficiency and correctness

+Edge cases:
+- what if replacement is cut in half, and it reads on the next call?
+-> to avoid this, save the whole text first, and then start to filter

 This should give you a solid foundation for implementing the filter assignment! 😊